-Note: It’s not a ranking of 11 best desktop environments.
-Give these brief Linux desktop review and choose one as per your needs —
+Note: This is not a ranking of the 10 best Linux desktop environments.
+Read a brief Linux desktop review and choose one as per your needs.

-11 Best Linux Desktop Environments You Need To Try in 2018
+10 Best Linux Desktop Environments You Need To Try In 2020

 1. KDE Plasma